Derek Jeter: Player profile

 Jeter is considered to be one of the most consistent baseball players of all time.
-He played fewer than 145 games a season only three times in his career: when he dislocated his left shoulder on Opening Day 2003 (119 games), when he injured his calf in 2011 (131 games), and in 2013 when he struggled with a myriad of injuries (17 games).
 For his career, he averaged 204 hits, 113 runs scored and 21 stolen bases per 162 games.
 He is currently sixth on the all-time hits list in MLB history.
 Highly competitive, Jeter once said, "If you're going to play at all, you're out to win.
 Baseball, board games, playing Jeopardy!, I hate to lose."
 Jeter has been viewed as one of the best players of his generation.

 An aggressive hitter, Jeter swung at most pitches in the strike zone and many near it.
-Though right-handed hitters often pull the ball into left field, Jeter's signature inside-out swing, dubbed the "Jeterian Swing," resulted in most of his hits going to center and right field.
+Though right-handed hitters often pull the ball into left field, Jeter's signature inside-out swing, dubbed the "Jeterian Swing", resulted in most of his hits going to center and right field.
 Similarly, most of his home runs were hit to right field rather than to center or to left, as his swing took advantage of Yankee Stadium's close right-field fences.

 Jeter is also known for his professionalism.
 In an age where professional athletes often found themselves in personal scandals, he mostly avoided major controversy in a high-profile career in New York City while maintaining a strong work ethic.
 Due to his style of play, opponents and teammates held him in high esteem.
 A clubhouse leader, Jeter often defused confrontations between teammates.

 Postseason performance

-Jeter is noted for his postseason performances and has earned the titles of "Captain Clutch," and "Mr. November" due to his outstanding postseason play.
+Jeter is noted for his postseason performances and has earned the titles of "Captain Clutch", and "Mr. November" due to his outstanding postseason play.
 He had a career .309 postseason batting average, and a .321 batting average in the World Series.
 Except for 2008, 2013 and 2014, the Yankees qualified for the postseason every year of Jeter's major league career.
 He holds MLB postseason records for games played (158), plate appearances (734), at-bats (650), hits (200), singles (143), doubles (32), triples (5), runs scored (111), total bases (302) and strikeouts (135).
 Jeter is also fourth in home runs (20) and runs batted in (61), fifth in base on balls (66) and sixth in stolen bases (18).